 - 3 bay leaves

-- 2 tbsp Seasoning powder I used jumbo chicken
+- 2 tablespoons chicken or beef bouillon powder (use as needed) I used jumbo chicken

-- 2 tomatoes and 1 small onion sliced for garnish
+- 2 medium tomatoes and 1 small onion sliced for garnish

 - Salt to taste optional

 - Roughly chop the onion, red bell pepper, scotch bonnet chilli, slice the tomatoes in quarters.
 Add the chopped peppers to a blender and puree.
 Pour the pureed pepper mix in a saucepan.My blended pepper mix yielded about 4 cups before boilingOn medium heat, boil the pepper mix until reduced to half its original size

 - Place a larger and studier saucepan enough to cook the rice on medium heat.
 Add the vegetable and heat until hot, then add chopped onions and fry until translucent (like 2 minutes)

 - Add boiled pepper mix, curry powder, dried thyme, bouillon powder and mix to combine.
 Cook further until oil floats on top the sauce.
 (Keep an eye on it and stir in between to avoid burning)